cory2067/seal.js/README.md

 - To try example, run `node .`

 # Usage
 View the example at `seal-example.js` for usage of this node addon.
+The examples showcase all currently-supported features.